 In Cycle 2 it was also demonstrated that salinization during recovery was independent of the injected freshwater volume: salinization occurred after recovery of a similar volume as in Cycle 1.
 Modelling of Cycle 2 revealed that this is caused by the fact that injected freshwater will not reach deep into the deeper saline aquifers since the hydraulic head in the freshwater in the leaky ATES borehole during injection is more or less equal to the freshwater head in the deeper saltwater aquifer.
 In other words: it is hard to push freshwater through the ATES borehole into the deeper aquifer.
-The freshwater that may reach the deeper aquifer is rapidly displaced laterally as a result of buoyancy effects (Figure 13)A significant head difference (Δ h(fresh)= 0.3 m to 0.65 m) can be observed during recovery, however, and in combination with the high permeability of the ATES borehole, this results in a significant intrusion of deeper (SO_4 -rich) saltwater.
-Even during storage phases, a freshwater head difference (Δ h(fresh)= 0.15 m) was observed as a consequence of the replacement of saltwater by freshwater, causing intrusion (yet with a lower rate) of deep saltwater.
+The freshwater that may reach the deeper aquifer is rapidly displaced laterally as a result of buoyancy effects (Figure 15)A significant head difference (Δ h(fresh)= 0.3 m to 0.65 m) can be observed during recovery, however, and in combination with the high permeability of the ATES borehole, this results in a significant intrusion of deeper (SO4-rich) saltwater.
+Even during storage phases, a freshwater by freshwater, causing intrusion (yet with a lower rate) of deep saltwater.
 Seepage induced by this pressure difference is of course hampered by the low permeability of the aquitard in a 'normal situation'.
 A continuous aquitard is therefore indispensable for the success of ASR in such a setting, where intrusion of deeper saltwater is not permitted.

-Figure 11: Modelled and observed SO4-concentrations at the most relevant well screens.
+Figure 13: Modelled and observed SO4-concentrations at the most relevant well screens.

-Figure 12: Modelled and observed Cl-concentrations at the most relevant well screens.
+Figure 14: Modelled and observed Cl-concentrations at the most relevant well screens.

-Figure 13: Deep saltwater intrusion via a borehole during recovery of injected freshwater at the Westland ASR site.
+Figure 15: Deep saltwater intrusion via a borehole during recovery of injected freshwater at the Westland ASR site.